Sendō means "the way of the hermit" in Japanese.

 Favorites

-Data shows my progress on The Quest - total runs, next race, PRs and so on.
+Data shows my progress on The Quest - total runs, race results, PRs and so on.
+You can also follow me on Strava.

 Equipment includes my fitness tracker, running shoes, workout apps and more.

-Map lays out my training routes in town.
+Map lays out my training routes in town and tons of cool spots.

-SenDex includes everything I've learned in The Quest so far.
+Research includes everything I've learned in The Quest so far: my training system, running programs, tools and more.

 Email me with questions, comments or confessions.